mapbox/mapbox-directions-swift/README.md

 ## Directions CLI

-`MaboxDirectionsCLI` is a command line tool, designed to round-trip an arbitrary, JSON-formatted Directions or Map Matching API response through model objects and back to JSON.
-This is useful for various scenarios including testing purposes and desiging more sophisticated API responce processing pipelines.
-It is also supplied as a swift package.
+`MapboxDirectionsCLI` is a command line tool, designed to round-trip an arbitrary, JSON-formatted Directions or Map Matching API response through model objects and back to JSON.
+This is useful for various scenarios including testing purposes and designing more sophisticated API response processing pipelines.
+It is also supplied as a Swift package.

-To build `MaboxDirectionsCLI` using Carthage pipeline:
+To build `MapboxDirectionsCLI` using Carthage pipeline:

 1. `carthage build --platform macos`
 1. `open MapboxDirections.xcodeproj`
-1. Select `MaboxDirectionsCLI` target.
+1. Select `MapboxDirectionsCLI` target.

-To build `MaboxDirectionsCLI` using SPM:
+To build `MapboxDirectionsCLI` using SPM:

 1. `swift build`
-1. `swift run MaboxDirectionsCLI -h` to see usage.
+1. `swift run MapboxDirectionsCLI -h` to see usage.